You’ve been planning this trip to New York for months.

 Walk past the park, and keep going straight until you see the sign for the museum.

 McDonald’s is past the church on West 51st Street.

 Times Square begins at the intersection of Broadway and 7th Avenue.

 It’s also useful to know the names of more common things you find in most big cities, like blocks, malls, coffee shops (e.g. Starbucks).

 If you’re giving directions in the countryside or on a walking trail, you’ll probably need nouns like big trees, a fast-running river, hills, etc.

-Now you have some vocabulary to start giving directions!
+Now you have some vocabulary to start giving directions and asking for directions!

 Asking and giving directions are important components of basic conversational language.
 We hope the structure and words in this article will enlarge your travel vocabulary and make you comfortable enough to ask and give directions.